newrouge/newrouge.github.io/_posts/2021-01-01-Powervision.md

 Welcome to bobcat
 bocat login:
 ```
-Problem is, the shell is password protected, and even after days of bruteforcing (using [this tool](https://github.com/FireFart/UARTBruteForcer/blob/master/uart.py), no password was found.
+Problem is, the shell is password protected, and even after days of bruteforcing (using [this tool](https://github.com/FireFart/UARTBruteForcer/blob/master/uart.py), no password was found).
 Also, U-Boot is set as quiet and there is now way from this shell to interact with the boot sequence.
 One track remains unexplored: the **RECOVERY MODE**

 ### Recovery Mode